10 Oct Holiday with a Hero

 How Does it Work?

-We are pairing more than 50 children who are experiencing the effects of poverty with local heroes, including first responders and CFB Borden personnel.
+We are pairing up to 75 children who are experiencing the effects of poverty with local heroes, including first responders and CFB Borden personnel.

 Each pair will be given a gift card for the child to buy $100 worth of gifts for their family from a local shopping centre.
 Not only do the children get to have a fun shopping experience with their Hero, but they get to be a hero themselves as they give their family an unforgettable holiday.